ataylor-us/infra/README.md

 # systemctl enable --now sshd
 ```

-And copy your ssh key to the host:
+And copy the ssh key to the host:
 ```bash
 ssh-copy-id `#hostname or ip`
 ```